alxbilger/physx_book/continuum_mechanics.typ

 It can be written in tensor notation:
 $
-  tangentmodulus = tensor2(identity) times.circle pk2^T + (deformationgradient times.circle deformationgradient) : elasticitytensor
+  tangentmodulus = tensor2(identity) times.o pk2^T + (deformationgradient times.o deformationgradient) : elasticitytensor
 $

-#emoji.warning The operations $times.circle$ and $:$ can use different conventions in the index order.
+#emoji.warning The operations $times.o$ and $:$ can use different conventions in the index order.
 ]